lcdm-uiuc/info490-sp16/Week13/lesson2.md

 By the end of this lesson, you will be able to:

-- Understand the basic concepts of a column -oriented database
+- Understand the basic concepts of a column-oriented database
 - Be familiar with CQL
 - Be able to use the Cassandra python database driver to insert, modify, select, or delete data from a Cassandra database.